janschill/cern-solid-code-investigation/notes/wac.md

 - ACL inheritance algorithm:
   1. use file specific file is exists (stop if found)
   2. look for ACL from the file's parent container (stop if found)
-  3. check for container's partent container
+  3. check for container's parent container
   4. check recursively going up the hierarchy of containers
   5. by definition the root container must have an ACL resource
 - representation format is RDF turtle